queryluke/masseffect-5e/static/data/spells/concussive_shot.md

 The damage increases by 1d8 when you reach the 5th level (2d8), 11th level (3d8) and 17th level (4d8).

 You have 3 charges of Concussive Shot.
-You regain all of your charges on a long rest.
+You regain all of your charges when you finish a long rest.